From the Field - Common Examination Findings

 - Failure to include a link to the company’s NMLS consumer access web site on all internet advertisements.
 The requirement to include the link on all internet advertisements was new as of September 2019.

 The Department recently posted an AML Program Outline to its website.
-The guidance brings together information from FinCEN’s anti-money laundering regulations and provides a template brokers may use to develop a compliant AML program.
+The guidance brings together information from FinCEN’s anti-money laundering regulations and provides a template brokers may use to develop an AML program.

 Mortgage Originations – Consumer Loans